HiperDispatch: Benefit

 HiperDispatch offers very little CPU savings benefit on machines configured with a relatively small number of CPUs.
 However, the feature does help very significantly as the CPU count increases.
 IBM mainframe capacity tables (and thus its software pricing) are all based on the assumption that HiperDispatch is active.

 The other benefit of HiperDispatch - "parking" logical CPUs so that the number of CPUs on which z/OS dispatches work more closely matches the LPAR's weight - is applicable to even small machine configurations.
 (The benefit of this is the reduction of the "short engine" effect, making system performance more responsive.

 Implementation

 Workload Manager (WLM) must be configured correctly for HiperDispatch to work well.
 Some mainframe users have latent problems with their WLM goal settings which are only exposed with HiperDispatch, so there is an option to disable HiperDispatch in those cases where mainframe users do not want to correct those issues right away.
 However, regardless of whether HiperDispatch is on or off, it's important for installations to maintain their WLM policy.

-z/OS System Resource Manager (SRM)

-To configure z/OS System Resource Manager, modify Parmlib-Member IEAOPTxx: